-My review: Am I a fan of the brand name?
+My Review: Am I a fan of the brand name?
 Sometimes.
-Am I fan of a budget rangefinder with over 500 yards range and multi-coated 6x optics and great battery life?
+Am I a fan of a budget rangefinder with over 500 yards range and multi-coated 6x optics and great battery life?
 Yes, I absolutely am!

 I’m including links and information regarding both the Prowild and Prowild S since they are very similar and really just have two distinct differences: price and whether it has angle measurement capabilities or not.

 ProWild S: This model features two different modes: Slope or continuous scan.

 Slope scan grants you access to data regarding angle compensation and continuous scan continuously scans stuff, pretty easy, right?

 ProWild: A few bucks cheaper and without the ability to measure and take into account angular measurements for bullet compensation data.